Data Centers in Cape Town

 Natural Disaster Risk

-Cape Town has a Medium overall disaster risk profile, with a rating of 4.8 out of 10, as of September 2025.
-The risk landscape is a key consideration for infrastructure design and business continuity planning.
+Cape Town has a moderate overall risk profile for natural disasters, with a score of 4.8 out of 10, as of September 2025.
+The risk landscape is defined by environmental and climatic factors rather than significant geological threats.